-25. The relevant trade unions have been consulted on the establishment of the MASH through regular ongoing meetings with the Service Director, Childrens Social Care, as part of the wider transformation programme.
-A number of existing posts have been provisonally allocated to existing employees through the programme's enabling process.
+25. The relevant trade unions have been consulted on the establishment of the MASH.
+A number of existing posts have been provisionally allocated to existing employees through the programme's enabling process.
 Approval to advertise new posts in advance of Policy Committee on 12 September 2012 was also obtained due to the need to recruit staff in advance of the implementation date for training and induction purposes.